After I retire, can I return to teaching in a New York State public school?

 Are there any situations where I can earn an unlimited amount of money working in retirement without it impacting my NYSTRS benefits?

-If you are a NYSTRS service retiree, you can have unlimited income from the following employment without impacting your NYSTRS retirement benefit:
+If you are a NYSTRS service retiree, you can have unlimited earnings in retirement without it impacting your public pension under the following scenarios:

 - Private sector employment that does NOT include services to any NYS public employer.
 (Employment for a business providing services to a NYS public employer is considered public employment.
 These earnings must be reported to NYSTRS and earnings limits may apply.)